Turkey drills for gas in Cyprus' waters, prompting EU outcry

 Turkish president Recep Tayyip Erdogan has scorned EU appeals to stop jailing and torturing his political opponents.

-He is also building a Russian gas pipeline that will undermine EU energy security and buying Russian air-defence system despite US warnings that that could compromise its Nato ties.
+He is also building a Russian gas pipeline that will undermine EU energy security and buying a Russian air-defence system despite US warnings that that could compromise its Nato ties.

-Turkey would buy the Russian 'S-400' system no matter even if the US imposed sanctions in return, Turkish vice president Fuat Oktay told Kanal 7, a Turkish state broadcaster, on Sunday.
+Turkey would buy the Russian 'S-400' system even if the US imposed sanctions in return, Turkish vice president Fuat Oktay told Kanal 7, a Turkish state broadcaster, on Sunday.

 "We've completed the S-400 deal.
 It's a done deal," Turkish foreign minister Mevlut Cavusoglu also said on Friday while visiting Hungary.